boehmv/UPF3/README.md

-# RNA-Seq analysis for: <br/> UPF3A and UPF3B are redundant and modular activators of NMD in human cells
+# RNA-Seq analysis for: <br/> UPF3A and UPF3B are redundant and modular activators of nonsense-mediated mRNA decay in human cells

-This repository contains the code, scripts and log files for the RNA-Seq analysis of the project: <br/> [__UPF3A and UPF3B are redundant and modular activators of NMD in human cells__] <br/> (available as bioRxiv preprint)
+This repository contains the code, scripts and log files for the RNA-Seq analysis of the project: <br/> [__UPF3A and UPF3B are redundant and modular activators of nonsense-mediated mRNA decay in human cells__] <br/> (available as bioRxiv preprint)

 Preprint: